frasermcc9/306-task-graph-scheduling/README.md

 <h3>Project Setup</h3>

-Building locally requires Oracle Java 8 and Java 11 or later.
+Building locally requires Oracle Java 8

 1. Clone Repo
 2. In IntelliJ:
-   Set Project SDK to Java 8
-   Set Gradle SDK to Java 11 or later.
+   Set Project SDK to Java 8 (if you have multiple Java installations) Set Gradle SDK to Java 8 (if you have multiple Java installations) Sync Gradle
-   Sync Gradle
 3. Run com.jacketing.Entry

 <h3>Wiki</h3>